 Can a tech metaphor ripped from the Apollo 13 disaster help explain the Trump presidency?
-Find out in this week's special politics-themed episode of Soonish!
+Find out in this month's special politics-themed episode of Soonish!

 Whether you like Donald Trump or not, you’ve got to give him credit for one important thing.
 He’s reinvigorating national debate about the Constitution and the limits on the powers it gives to the president.